Dutch-Rescue-Team/drt-gen/README.md

 You can connect using:
 * ssh
 * vnc client
+  * NOTE: Insecure authentication is used to allow non-realvnc clients.
+So an SSH Gateway should be used.
 * rdp client
 * Visual Studio Code via Remote-SSH

 ## Preconfigured wifi networks
-Priorities don´t work yet.
 * DRT - prio 5
+* NT-DEV - prio 3
+* OnsMorsOnsTyd - prio 1
+* RobotJoep - prio 3
-* wavelan2 - prio 3
+* wavelan2 - prio 1
 * West2 - prio 1
-* West5 - prio 3
+* West5 - prio 1

 ## Default values
 * Hostname: drtbot